 - Represented Enron Corp. in connection with its DIP financing and numerous Section 363 asset sales in its bankruptcy case.

 - Represented foreign acquirer in preparing and filing a notice with the Committee on Foreign Investment in the United States ("CFIUS").

-- Represented SBC Communications Inc. (now AT&T Inc.) in the restructuring of its joint-venture partnership in Mexico with Alestra, S.A. de C.V.
+- Represented SBC Communications Inc. (now AT&T Inc.) in the restructuring of its joint venture in Mexico with Alestra, S.A. de C.V.